sumanjs/suman/README.md

 * In Mocha, Tape and Jasmine suites were not run in separate processes (necessary for isolation, speed and independence of test results)
 * Using Mocha, Tape and Jasmine everything was not only run in a single process but all test cases and hooks were also run in series, which takes unnecessary amounts of time for tests utilizing async I/O
+* Mocha prescribed no solution to the problem of starting up the services necessary to do system/integration testing -using Mocha/Tape/AVA is up to the developer to manually start those services, which makes automated testing basically impossible.
 * Mocha and Jasmine could not move forward with ES6/ES7 features due to certain software patterns used (globals and complex context binding)
 * a BIG ONE: clean reporting - at the command line, using Mocha and Jasmine, logging/debugging output by the developer would obfuscate the test results, nullifying any advantage of reporting tools.
 Suman has a simple trick up its sleeve to allow for 100% clean reporting for any test or group of tests.